sometimesstudy/two-stage-robust-optimization/README.md

 for more details.

-All the constrains were transformed into Matrix formulations.
+All the constraints were transformed into Matrix formulations.

 C&CG iteration process